Ground Source Heat Pumps – Commercial

 Is a ground source heat pump system suitable for a well-insulated building?

 Yes.
-All new buildings are designed to meet Building Regulations and should be able to benefit from a ground source heat pump.
+All new buildings are designed to meet Building Regulations and will be able to benefit from a ground source heat pump.
 Building Regulations have been designed to conserve fuel, reduce heat losses and ensure greater energy efficiency, in order to ensure that all modern properties need less heating.
 For a well-insulated building the size of heat pump will be smaller, it will need smaller ground loops and will therefore be less expensive.
 You should take advice from a GSHP installer with commercial experience.

 Is underfloor heating a good idea?